 The location of your sales meeting venue is paramount.
 Look for a place that’s centrally located, either downtown or close to a well-recognized landmark.
 Alternatively, choose a venue with easy transport links — somewhere near a bus stop or a train station.
 This lets your guests get to your event on time.
 A hotel at an airport or on the side of the freeway, far away from the city center, isn’t always convenient for guests who rely on public transportation.

 Think about the neighborhood, too.
 Choose a venue that’s close to local hotels — this is important if you have guests who have traveled from other cities — and restaurants in a safe area of the city.

-Before you book a location, find out what amenities are available.
+Before you book a venue for your sales meeting, find out what amenities are available.
 Does the venue provide you with a speaker system, for example?
 What about video facilities?
 A projector?
 Most venues will list any available amenities on their website.
 Sometimes these are included in the cost of room hire.
 Other times, however, you will need to pay extra to use these resources.

 Food facilities are also crucial.
 “Catering is an important part of conferences especially if they are long and for more than a day,” says Lifehack contributor Adnan Manzoor.
 “The guests that you have invited need to stay happy and relaxed and for that, it is important that they are properly fed.”
 Find out whether catering is included in the cost of venue hire.

 The cost of a venue will depend on various factors.
 Most venues jack up prices during the summer, when most conferences take place.
 Organizing events on weekends is more expensive than during the working week, too.
 The number of guests at your event can also influence the price of a venue.
 Usually, you will need to pay a venue hire fee before your event takes place.